 Subscription to the JEMC will follow online via the website of De Gruyter or via the registration fee for the annual RefoRC Conferences (see below).

 Publishers offer partners of Refo500 and persons affiliated with Refo500 partners a subscription to the journal with a discount of 30% on the subscription rate, when subscribing to the JEMC via the De Gruyter website.

-The registration fee for the annual RefoRC Conference includes the subscription to the JEMC of the year in which the conference will take place (two issues).
+The registration fee for the Annual RefoRC Conference on Early Modern Christianity includes the subscription to the JEMC of the year in which the conference will take place (two issues).

 Editorial Information JEMC

 Tarald Rasmussen (Oslo)